-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Imagine Schools at South Lake (the "School"), a division of Educational Charter Foundation of Florida, Inc. (the "Charterholder"), and a component unit of the School Board of Lake County, Florida, as of and for the year ended June 30, 2013, and the related notes to the financial statements, which collectively comprise the School's basic financial statements and have issued our report thereon dated August 26, 2013.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Imagine Schools at South Lake (the "School"), a division of Educational Charter Foundation of Florida, Inc. (the "Charterholder"), and a component unit of the School Board of Lake County, Florida, as of and for the year ended June 30, 2015, and the related notes to the financial statements, which collectively comprise the School's basic financial statements, and have issued our report thereon dated September 3, 2015.

-Internal Control Over Financial Reporting
+Internal Control over Financial Reporting